 For many people having children is one of the most rewarding experiences of their lives.
-But with great reward comes great responsibility.
+But it comes with great responsibility, including your financial responsibility.

 Did you know that your child could have a direct impact on your VA home loan?
 There are three major areas where your kids can play a role in whether you're approved for or denied a VA loan.

 Daycare expenses can be financially crippling for some families.
 For many, their monthly daycare expenses are higher than their housing costs.
-Mortgage companies are aware of the huge impact daycare can have on a family’s finances.
+Mortgage companies know the huge impact daycare can have on a family's finances.
 This is why they consider daycare expenses in your debt-to-income ratio.

 Many lenders require a written child care statement.
-This is a document that’s reviewed by your underwriter once you have a contract on a home, and it outlines whether you incur daycare expenses on a monthly basis.
-If you state that you do not incur any daycare expenses for your child or children, then you’ll have to explain why.
+This is a document that your underwriter reviews once you have a contract on a home, and it outlines whether you incur daycare expenses monthly.
+If you state that you do not incur any daycare expenses for your child or children, then you'll have to explain why.

 For some families it makes financial sense for one parent to stay at home with their children.
 An underwriter will view this is a valid reason for not having day care expenses.
 For many other families, it makes more financial sense for both parents to work.
 If you are in the second group, you will need to determine what your monthly child care expenses are and make sure your loan officer is aware of this expense at the time you get prequalified.
 Failing to provide this information at the start of the process could lead to a loan denial later on if these expenses are discovered by an underwriter and added to your DTI ratio.

 If your child care expense pushes your debt-to-income ratio over the approved limits, you have a couple options: